Hollis B. Chenery

 Hollis Burnley Chenery (January 6, 1918 – September 1, 1994) was an American economist well known for his pioneering contribution in the field of development economics.

 Early life

 Chenery was born in Richmond, son of Christopher Chenery, a businessman and horseman.
-He was educated in Virginia, Pelham Manor, New York and at the University of Arizona (BSc Mathematics, 1939), the University of Oklahoma (BSc Engineering, 1941), and California Institute of Technology (MSc Engineering, 1943).
+He was educated in Virginia, Pelham Manor, New York and at the University of Arizona (BS Mathematics, 1939), the University of Oklahoma (BS Engineering, 1941), and California Institute of Technology (MS Engineering, 1943).
 He served in the United States Army Air Forces in World War II.
 After the war he earned degrees from the University of Virginia (MA Economics, 1947) and Harvard University (PhD Economics, 1950).
 His doctoral dissertation, entitled Engineering Bases of Economic Analysis, was written under the direction of Wassily Leontief.

 Career

 He worked as a professor of economics at Stanford from 1952 to 1961, as a Guggenheim fellow in 1961 and joined the United States Agency for International Development in 1961, and rose to become an assistant administrator.

 In 1965 Chenery became a professor of economics at Harvard.
 His 1966 article with Alan Strout, "Foreign assistance and economic development", provided a macro-economic theory of development aid's effectiveness which remained, for the following 20 years or more, the most explicit model available.